Linda explores food facts, folklore, and fabulous recipes, one ingredient at a time.

 - caramelized onions

-Brie in Soup
+Brie and Soup

 A few years ago I created a vegetarian version of French onion soup for my family.
 In place of the Gruyere cheese which normally sits atop the toasted bread crouton, why not a slice of creamy brie?